ryptoc/4N-Negative-News-Neural-Nets---ML-Project/readme.md

 Folders `ensemble`, `roberta`, `logistic_regression` and `other_models` contain scripts that were used for chosing the best models.
 First, we've tried Naive Bayes and BERT models, then Logistic Regression and Logistic Regression ensembles, Doc2Vec + Logistic Regression and RoBERTa.
 Since Logistic Regression and RoBERTa gave the best results, we chose them to build ensembles.

-Folder `ensemble` has 2 files in it:
+`ensemble` folder has 2 files in it:
 * `Ensemble_Roberta+LR.ipynb`- 6-fold cross-validation for Logistic regression + RoBERTa trained on all ensemble and its results.
 * `Ensemble_Roberta_title_body+LR.ipynb.`- 6-fold cross-validation for Logistic regression + RoBERTa trained on article titles + RoBERTa trained on article texts and its results.

-Folder `roberta` contains 3 files:
+`roberta` folder contains 3 files:
 * `robertabase.ipynb` has code for 6-fold cross validation for RoBERTa trained on different inputs.
 This notebook is using hard voting on sliding windows.
 * `hyperparams_roberta.ipynb` contains code for RoBERTa hyperparameter tuning using sweep and it's results.
 * `RobertaSoftVoting.ipynb` has code for 6-fold cross validation for RoBERTa with soft voting on sliding windows.

-Folder `logistic_regression` contains 4 files:
+`logistic_regression` folder contains 4 files:
 * `LogisticRegressionResults.ipynb` - 6-fold cross-validation of Logistic regression trained on different inputs.
 * `HyperparameterTesting.ipynb` - logistic Regression hyperparameter testing.
 * `LogisticRegressionEnsembles.ipynb` - 6-fold cross-validation with different Logistic Regression ensembles.
 * `doc2vec.ipynb` - Doc2Vec model + Logistic regression trainig, 6-fold cross-validation results and hyperparameter tuning.

-Folder `other_models` includes two files:
+`other_models` folder includes two files:
 * `NaiveBayes.ipynb` - 6-fold cross-validation for Naive Bayes
 * `bertbase.ipynb` - 6-fold cross validation for BERT trained on different inputs.

-Folder `performance` has one file, `Performance.ipynb`.
-This file contains code for training our best models and timing evaluation time on test set.
+`performance` folder contains one file, `Performance.ipynb`.
+This file includes code for training our best models and timing evaluation time on test set.

 Some notebooks were run in Google Colab and therefore cannot be run here.
 Such notebooks include respective warnings.
 Data referenced in the notebooks is identical to data in data folder